 EMS SQL Manager

 SQL Manager is a database software developed by EMS, a company based in Chelyabinsk, Russia.
 To get it, you have several options: Download it from the SQLManager.net website, or purchase the CD.

 SQL Manager’s list of features is quite long: It allows you to create and edit SQL Server database objects, and modify, create and execute SQL queries.
 Its ability to quickly generate reports based on a huge database is impressive.
 You can even create reports on all pertinent schemas.
 Once you’re done, you can publish the HTML pages on a Web server or a file system, whichever you prefer.

-This database software’s Export Data Wizard is also worth-mentioning.
-If you want to dump the contents of a table into another product or format, EMS SQL Manager can do that for you.
+This database software’s Export Data Wizard is also worth mentioning.
+If you want to dump a table’s contents into another product or format, EMS SQL Manager can do that for you.
 You can export into other databases– for example, an EMP table can be imported into MS Access.
-One downside though is that the interface into table partitions doesn’t exist.
+One downside, though, is that the interface into table partitions doesn’t exist.

 For the money you shell out, SQL Manager is a great tool.
-Its non-commercial version that comes with a one-year maintenance costs $110, for a two-year maintenance it’s $154, and for a three-year maintenance $187.
+Its non-commercial version that comes with one-year maintenance costs $110.
+For two-year maintenance, it’s $154, and for three-year maintenance $187.

-Its business version that comes with a one-year maintenance costs $180, for a two-year maintenance $252, and for a three-year maintenance $306.
+Its business version that comes with one-year maintenance costs $180, for two-year maintenance $252, and for three-year maintenance $306.